msadowski/weeklyrobotics/_posts/2020-05-11-weekly-robotics-90.md

 ---
 title: "Weekly Robotics"
-description: "In the 90th issue of Weekly Robotics: robots replacing jobs, Roomba stories, social robot helping with social-emotional learning, free self-driving car course with ROS2 and more!"
+description: "In the 90th issue of Weekly Robotics: robots replacing jobs, Roomba stories, a social robot helping with social-emotional learning, free self-driving car course with ROS2 and more!"
 date: 2020-05-11
 tags: [Robotics, MobileRobots, Research, ConsumerRobotics, Drones, AutonomousCars]
 idx: 90